-Like most yearlong service programs, you are asked to raise a portion of your living expenses for your year with QVS.
+Like many other year long experiences, you are asked to raise a portion of your living expenses for your year with QVS.
 It costs QVS approximately $25,000 per year per Fellow to cover your housing, living expenses, insurance, training, retreats, conferences and events, and staff support.
 You are expected to raise just $2,000 of that total cost by the end of your service year.
 You are encouraged to have a portion, but not all, of the money raised before the year begins.
 Participation in the program is not dependent upon your ability to raise the funds, though we expect an earnest effort to meet the goal.
 We offer a lot of support and suggestions for how to accomplish this, so please do not let this be a barrier to applying.
 There will also likely be opportunities to fundraise as a group throughout the year, and within the sponsoring meeting community.

 Does QVS provide support for my student loans?

 Yes.
-QVS staff will provide you with student loan counseling, as needed.
-If your loans are Federal Student loans, you will most likely be able to pay nothing, with little to no interest accrual, even while having the year count towards loan forgiveness.
-For other student loans, QVS can provide financial support for the cost accrued related to your loans during your service year.
+QVS staff will provide you with student loan counseling, with a focus on applying for income based repayment.
+If your loans are Federal Student loans, you will most likely be able to pay nothing, with little to no interest accrual, even while having the year count towards public service loan forgiveness.
+QVS’ goal is to, at a minimum, ensure that you do not leave the program with more student loan debt than you began the year with.
+QVS can provide financial support for loan interest cost accrued during your service year, and in some cases may be able to assist with principal payments (based on need and availability of funds).
 Please let us know as soon as you are accepted if this is something you will need help with, and we will provide more information.